Matching-free Acquisition of Channels with Anisotropic Wavefronts: AWC Formulation

 where $t(\mu^*)$ is a scaling factor, and $\mu^*$ is the anisotropic parameter defined as:

-Here, $q_1$ and $q_2$ are the principal curvatures of the anisotropic wavefront corresponding to $\mathbf{c}$, and $\mathbf{M}$ encompasses the influence of the array scale and the relative orientation between the wavefront principle direction and the array plane.
+where $q_1$ and $q_2$ are the principal curvatures of the anisotropic wavefront corresponding to $\mathbf{c}$.
+Based on the expression for $\mu$, the degree of wavefront anisotropy is significantly influenced by the following physical characteristics: \begin{itemize} \item The antenna diagonal length $D = d_{\text{ant}} \sqrt{N_y^2+N_z^2}$, and the carrier wavelength. \item The difference between the principal curvatures of the incident wavefront.
+As discussed in Section \ref{sec:MACAW}, it is related to the curvature of the reflecting surfaces and the propagation distance. \end{itemize}

-To verify the correctness of (\ref{eq:cossim expression}), we randomly generated 1000 AWC steering vectors with different wavefront shapes and array scales, and then determined the best-matching spherical wave steering vector along with the optimal cosine similarity via exhaustive search in continuous parameter domains.
-To ensure statistical reliability, we controlled the principal curvature differences such that the test samples were uniformly distributed across the region of interest $\mu^* \in [0, 10]$.
-This region was then divided into 20 equal-frequency sub-intervals (i.e., 50 samples per sub-interval).
-The statistical distribution of the cosine similarity within each sub-interval is compared with the theoretical lower bound given by (\ref{eq:cossim expression}), as plotted in Fig. \ref{img:AWC_vs_SWC_Cosine_Similarity}.
-It can be observed that the statistical boxplots closely follow the estimated theoretical lower bound, which validates the accuracy of our derived expression.

-The approximate lower bound of the optimal cosine similarity given by (\ref{eq:cossim expression}) reveals how key system parameters (e.g., wavefront anisotropy, array scale, and the relative orientation between the wavefront's principal directions and the BS array) affect the discrepancy between the AWC and SWC models.
-Consequently, this bound can serve as a practical criterion for deciding whether to rely on the conventional SWC model or to adopt the proposed AWC model.

-To give a simple numerical example, if the tolerance of the cosine similarity is 0.9, from (\ref{eq:cossim expression}), the corresponding $\mu^*$ is 0.59.
-Consider a planar wave and a spherical wave with a curvature of $(15\text{ m})^{-1}$ incident on a perfectly conducting cylinder.
-The cylinder has a diameter of $1\text{ m}$, with a principal curvature of $2\text{ m}^{-1}$ along its circular cross-section and $0$ along its axis.
-The incident angle is $45^\circ$, and the incident wave vector lies in the same plane as the curved principal direction.
-Suppose this reflected wave propagates a distance $s$ and is normally incident on a $256 \times 256$ UPA with half-wavelength ($0.5\text{ cm}$) spacing.
-To satisfy the condition $\mu^* < 0.59$, for the planar wave, the required propagation distance $s$ must be greater than $108.7\text{ m}$, while for the spherical wave the $s$ must be greater that $33.0\text{ m}$.
+$\beta$ serves as a practical criterion to determine whether the conventional SWC model is whether to rely on the conventional SWC model or to adopt the proposed AWC model.
+As an example, we evaluate the applicable range of the SWC model for a specific system.
+Assuming a cosine similarity tolerance of $\beta = 0.9$, (\ref{eq:cossim expression}) yields a corresponding threshold of $\mu^* = 0.59$.
+For a $1\,\text{m} \times 1\,\text{m}$ UPA operating at $30$ GHz, maintaining SWC accuracy requires the principal curvature difference to satisfy $|q_1 - q_2| \leq 0.0076\,\text{m}^{-1}$.
+According to (\ref{eq:Deschamps2}), we have $|q_1 - q_2| \leq 1/s$, where $s$ denotes the distance from the last-bounce scatterer to the BS center.
+Consequently, to guarantee the validity of the SWC model for arbitrary scatterers, this last-bounce distance must be at least $131.6$ m.
+This distance requirement can be reduced if specific physical characteristics, such as scatterer curvatures and inter-bounce propagation distances, are available.